Misogi: Izanagi’s Purification and the Living Path of Renewal

 Why the Middle of the River Matters

-There is a curious moment in the story of Izanagi’s misogi.
+A curious moment appears in the story of Izanagi’s misogi.

-He looked to the upper and lower parts of the river, and then chose the middle.
+As he prepares to perform the ritual, he looks toward both the upper and lower reaches of the river — and then chooses the middle.

 The Idea of Naka-Ima: The Sacredness of “Now”

-The flow of the river in this myth can be read as a metaphor for the flow of time.
+In this scene, the river itself may be read as a metaphor for time.

-If the upper stream represents the past, the lower stream the future, and the middle of the river the present moment, then Izanagi’s choice becomes clear.
+The upper stream can suggest the past, the lower the future, and the middle the present.

-By choosing the middle of the river, Izanagi chose the present.
+By choosing the center of the river, Izanagi chose the present moment.

-In Japanese belief, there is a concept known as naka-ima, which means “the middle now.”
+In Japanese thought, there is a concept known as naka-ima — literally, “the middle now.”

 The past has already passed, and the future has not yet arrived.